-S(P)EEDKITS: European research after rapidly deployable, modular and lightweight ‘emergency response units’.
+S(P)EEDKITS: European research into rapidly deployable, modular and lightweight ‘emergency response units’.

 Development of emergency response units

-S(P)EEDKITS will develop emergency kits that will reduce volume and weight drastically through research after/into new materials and concepts.
-This project will provide kits that can be pre-positioned and mobilized very quickly and easily, that are modular and adaptable, low cost, high-tech in their conceptions but low-tech in use.
+S(P)EEDKITS will develop emergency kits that will reduce volume and weight drastically through research into new materials and concepts.
+This project will provide kits that can be pre-positioned and mobilized very quickly and easily, that are modular and adaptable, low cost and high-tech in their conceptions but low-tech in use.

 In a second phase S(P)EEDKITS will demonstrate the new materials and concepts to aid future interventions faster and more efficiently for transportation.
 These kits can be inserted in an affected area, city, improvised camp or rural region to regain as quickly as possible ‘temporary’ economic and social life.

 The project is sponsored by the EU FP7 programme and is coordinated by Centexbel.
 It will be implemented by a consortium of partners from six different European countries with diverse expertise:

 - Humanitarian organizations: MSF – Médecins Sans Frontières (NL), Netherlands Red Cross (NL), Shelter Research Unit (LU), Norwegian Refugee Council (NO)

 - Knowledge Centres: Centexbel (BE), WASTE (NL), Practica (NL), IBBK (DE)